Keyboard shortcuts

 Gain/UnrealisedGain account types

-The Gain and UnrealisedGain account types are not inferred from account names (to avoid breaking hledger 1 journals which may use those names - see DECISIONS.md).
-They can be declared explicitly via type: tags:
+The Gain and UnrealisedGain account types can be declared explicitly via type: tags:

 account revenues:gain ; type: G